Skip to main content

 7. The county's own bonds or notes issued in accordance with Title 9, Chapter 21.

-Additionally, counties with a population of 20,000 to 150,000 may invest idle funds in prime commercial paper if it is rated in the highest category by at least two commercial paper rating services and the paper has a remaining maturity of 90 days or less.
+Additionally, counties with a population of 20,000 to 150,000 may invest idle funds in prime commercial paper if it is rated in the highest category by at least two nationally recognized statistical rating organizations as identified by the United States securities and exchange commission and the paper has a remaining maturity of 90 days or less.
 T.C.A. § 5-8-301.

 Counties may invest funds held by them with a bank or savings and loan association with a branch in Tennessee under certain conditions, including FDIC insurance of the full amount of principal and interest or collateralization of amounts not so insured.
 T.C.A. § 9-1-118.